Parameter Handling#

 14print(p[b"param3"])

-The parameters can then be accessed as
+The parameters can also be accessed as

 >>> p.asDict()